shafiqimtiaz/clean-bookmarks/README.md

 - **AI categorization in two passes** — the first pass proposes a taxonomy of 8–12 top-level categories (sub-categories only when 10+ bookmarks share a clear sub-theme); the second pass assigns every bookmark to the fixed taxonomy.
 Categories stay consistent across thousands of bookmarks.
 - **You stay in control** — review the proposed categories in the UI.
 Rename, remove, or add categories before anything is moved.
+- **Your prompt, your categories** — the prompt the AI uses to propose a taxonomy is editable in Settings.
+Override the default to bias the structure toward your work, hobbies, or folder shape.
+Reset with one click.
 - **Non-destructive** — the Bookmarks Bar and Other Bookmarks roots are never moved.
 Named folders inside them are flattened into the new category structure (and emptied); folders you mark as "exclude" are left exactly as they were.
 - **One-click undo** — the current bookmark layout is snapshotted before any change.
 A single click restores it.
 - **Bring your own key** — your API key is stored in `chrome.storage.local` and is never synced.
 The extension ships with no install-time host permissions; access to your endpoint is granted per-origin on first use.